Abhijay19/AfwYB2YXUttCUqPa/README.md

 # CubixCraft Web Developer Assignment
 ## Overview

-This project is a React web application developed as part of the CubixCraft web developer assignment.
+This project is my submission of the React web application developed as part of the CubixCraft web developer assignment.
 The application consists of four main components: the header, the footer, the landing page, and the BMI calculation component.
 ## Components

 ![c1](https://github.com/Abhijay19/AfwYB2YXUttCUqPa/assets/127417011/d46ffb5f-ffaf-4850-8afc-0966cf05da26)